garfix/richard/docs/2025-remarks.md

+## 2025-06-29

+I reduced parse time from 375 msecs to 34 msecs by "pruning" the parse trees with many regexps in an early stage.

 ## 2025-06-28

 Pruning the parse trees proves expensive.
 0.3 seconds for 8192 trees, and this is just checking if they contain regexp nodes.
 I guess there are a lot of nodes when each tree is a complete parapraph.